-Belgian’s historic cities are the ideal locations for warm and inviting Christmas markets.
+Belgian’s historic cities are ideal for warm and inviting Christmas markets.
 Christmas vibes abound as you wander around the cobblestone streets and squares.

-Cinnamon, star anise, cloves and red wine work together to form the most classic of Christmas beverages.
-When you’re hit with the scent of gluhwein is when you know you’ve arrived at the Christmas markets in Belgium.
+Cinnamon, star anise, cloves and red wine combine to form the most classic Christmas beverages.
+When you’re hit with the scent of gluhwein, you know you’ve arrived at the Christmas markets in Belgium.

 While it’s true that Brussels is home to the largest and most well-known Belgian Christmas market, every city has a market with their own traditions and specialties.